Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Method

-In DB, we consider Eq. \eqref{eq:10} as a denoising process driven by a denoising prior \citep{8434321,pmlr-v172-xin22a,8550778}.
-In general, any existing image denoising network can be applied here.
-Given the simplicity and effectiveness of U-Net in learning the intra-modality prior \citep{10.1007/978-3-030-59713-9_7,pmlr-v172-xin22a}, we employ U-Net to replace the proximal mapping, naming it S-Net (network used to update s), leading to a transformation of Eq. \eqref{eq:10} into:
+For $\text{ProxNet}_S$, we consider Eq. \eqref{eq:10} as a denoising process driven by the intra-modality denoising prior \citep{8434321,pmlr-v172-xin22a,8550778}.
+Typically, any established image denoising network could be applied here.
+Given the simplicity and proven effectiveness of U-Net in learning intra-modality denoising prior \citep{10.1007/978-3-030-59713-9_7,pmlr-v172-xin22a}, we adopted the same structural framework for $\text{ProxNet}_S$ as used for $\text{ProxNet}_Z$, but with different inputs, as pointed out in Section \ref{mo}.

-To stabilize both the training and reconstruction processes, we also incorporate the architecture of ResNet, resulting in the following equation:

-The structure of S-Net is shown in Fig. \ref{fig3}.
-The learnable parameters include those within the S-Net.